 Burnby Hall Gardens are situated in the charming market town of Pocklington, on the edge of the Yorkshire Wolds.
-The wonderful Gardens are often claimed to be "a jewel in Yorkshire’s Crown” and have been awarded Gold in the prestigious Yorkshire in Bloom competition for the last three years.
+These iconic Yorkshire Gardens have been described as "a jewel in Yorkshire’s Crown” and have been awarded the prestigious Yorkshire in Bloom Gold Award for five consecutive years (2010-2014).

-The Gardens are frequently referred to as "a haven of beauty and tranquillity” and were the inspiration of Major Percy Marlborough Stewart.
+Burnby Hall Gardens are often referred to as "a haven of beauty and tranquillity” and were the inspiration of Major Percy Marlborough Stewart.
 He was an amazing man who made eight round the world tours between 1906 and 1926.
 The Stewart Museum within the Gardens is dedicated to his extraordinary life and contains the fascinating artefacts he brought back to Pocklington.

-The Lilypad Cafe offers a wide range of refreshments and there is a beautiful Gift and Book shop.
+The Lilypad Cafe offers a wide range of refreshments and there is a beautiful Gift shop.

 Bigger Bertie Update (3rd December 2014):